 Happy Feast of St. Nicholas, but even more importantly, blessings on your preparations for the coming of Christ. :)

-(Married to Reanne, so technically the newest member of the Cat.Chat family)
+(Married to Reanne, so technically a new member of the Cat.Chat family)

 How do you celebrate St. Nicholas’s feast day?
 We’d love to hear about one of your favorite memories or traditions.
 Let us know in the comments below!